Learn the differences between a home equity loan and a home equity line of credit (HELOC) to determine which option is right for you.

-And what better way to enjoy this crisp, cool air than around a cozy outdoor fire?
+What better way to enjoy the outdoors than around a cozy outdoor fire pit?

-- Let the weather forecast be your guide.
-If it’s windy, a fire can spread quickly and uncontrollably, warns West Bend, an insurance company carried by Dupaco Insurance Services.
-“If it’s windy out, don’t start a fire,” Bemis says.
+Let the weather forecast be your guide.
+If it’s windy, a fire can spread quickly and uncontrollably, warned West Bend, an insurance company carried by Dupaco Insurance Services.
+“If it’s windy out, don’t start a fire,” Bemis said.

-- Use the right equipment.
+Use the right equipment.
 The city of Dubuque requires recreational fires to be in an approved container or fire pit no larger than 36 inches in diameter.
-Burn only charcoal products or natural wood, and avoid burning processed woods, building materials, paper and yard waste, the fire department warns.
+Burn only charcoal products or natural wood.
+And avoid burning processed woods, building materials, paper and yard waste, the fire department said.

-- Keep tabs on children and pets.
-“When people use wood that’s not quite dry, it pops and sends embers outside the fire pit area, so always keep an eye on kids and animals,” Bemis says.
+Keep tabs on children and pets.
+“When people use wood that’s not quite dry, it pops and sends embers outside the fire pit area, so always keep an eye on kids and animals,” Bemis said.

-- Be prepared.
-Keep a portable fire extinguisher, garden hose or sand and a shovel on hand for immediate use, the Dubuque Fire Department advises.
+Be prepared.
+Keep a portable fire extinguisher, garden hose or sand and a shovel on hand for immediate use.
+Just in case.